 Current State of AI in Content Marketing

-AI is now an operational component of modern content workflows rather than an experimental add-on.
+AI is now an integral part of content workflows, no longer just a trial experiment.
 Teams use it across the content lifecycle to accelerate production, improve targeting, and close gaps between creative intent and measurable performance.
 Adoption patterns show a split between high-volume, repeatable tasks (where AI excels) and strategic, judgment-led work (still human-led).

 Integration happens through APIs, native CMS plugins, and browser extensions.
 Teams commonly combine point solutions via APIs for best-of-breed features, or choose integrated platforms for a simpler stack.
 Each approach has trade-offs in flexibility, maintenance, and data ownership.